victorcrrd/Automatic-Verification/README.md

 Introduction to LiquidHaskell and Liquid Types.

 ## [Session 19](/Session19)
-Measures, verification of data types and simple example of verification of Skew Heaps.
+Measures, verification of data types and a simple example of verification of Skew Heaps.

 # Usage